kintone-labs/go-kintone/README.md

 Go binding for kintone API
 ==========================

-**WARNING** This package is currently in its infancy.
-A lot of APIs are not covered yet.
-Bugs must lurk.
-You are warned.
+**WARNING**
+This binding (and kintone itself) is not mature.
+Backward compatibility may not be kept.
+Use with caution.
+You have been warned.

 This package provides a convenient interface for Go language to access [kintone][] with its official REST API ([en][APIen], [ja][APIja]).